Edit Blog Post

 Some of the very popular products for sale at the Lifestart Foundation Workshop or online.

-many roles will be to promote these LongLife Natural Body products into retail stores and hotels.
-That will not be difficult, as not only is the product itself fantastic but the packaging is attractive and really quite superb, and so I am looking forward to promoting something I feel passionate about.
+is the product itself fantastic but the packaging is attractive and really quite superb, and so I am looking forward to promoting something I feel passionate about.

 In short, being part of Lifestart Foundation has been amazing.
 The people have embraced me as one of their own and I hope I have made some small difference in their lives.
 I find the women inspirational and it is humbling to be working with women far less fortunate than me, yet always smiling, never complaining, always incredibly gracious.
 I have learnt so very much from being with them.

 Believe me, the pleasure has been all mine."